 These initiatives, which intend to promote entrepreneurship among adolescents, are part of the group's Universities Program, whose aims include the promotion of technology and innovation among young people.

-Our company collaborates with the San Patricio Foundation in the Investiga I+D+i programme, which seeks to encourage students' interest in research, innovation, science and technology.
-The aim is to increase motivation in their future studies and provide them with tools to help them choose their baccalaureate option and the subsequent university degree they wish to pursue.
+Our company collaborates with the Fundación San Patricio on the Investiga I+D+i program, which fosters interest among students in research, innovation, science and technology.
+The aim is to increase their motivation to further their studies and provide them with tools that will help them to choose the path through secondary school and then university that they want to follow.

-In addition, as part of the Investiga I+D+i programme, Iberdrola participates in Researcher's Week by opening the doors of the San Agustín Campus for students to stay and accompanying them to one of its wind farms.
+Also, as part of the Investiga I+D+i program, Iberdrola also takes part in Researcher's Week, by giving access to the San Agustín Campus so that students can stay there and tour one of its wind farms.

 Iberdrola takes part in the Youth Speak Forum, an action space where young people debate with experts, organisations and companies about the problems of climate change and they think up real solutions for mitigating those problems.

 This meeting teaches young people about the Sustainable Development Goals established by the United Nations as a global goal for making the world a better place in 2039.
 It is here where young people become aware of them and take the power in their hands to change the energy sector.

 Fourth Edition of Youth Speak Forum.
 Video voice transcription (Spanish version) [PDF]

 The event is held in more than 100 countries.
 Since the first edition in Spain in 2016, Iberdrola has been working closely with the event in line with its sustainability commitment and to achieve the Sustainable Development Goals.